coachCindy/cindydk-6cf1b/content/pages/about.md

 ---
 ![](/\_static/app-assets/69B5AC3D-19F8-4AB0-B4A8-C23B3B25DF24.jpg)

-The only thing I love more than writing is the process of meeting a new client and figuring out together what needs to be written.
-Working on a freelance consulting basis exposes me to many types of companies with varied goals and methodologies, and keeps me up to date with all marketing tools and platforms.
+The only thing I love more than self-development is meeting a new client and figuring out together how we can create sustainable change.
+Working on a freelance coach basis exposes me to many types of people from all sorts of professions.

 ## Credentials

-I have a BA in English Literature and an MBA in Marketing from the University of California.
-I am also a certified campaign manager in all the major PPC platforms, and a staff writer in several industry publications.

-My 20 years of experience have taught me to effectively identify the audience for which I write, and explain complex concepts in a friendly and non-intimidating way.
+ I am a certified transformative coach trained by Coach Masters Academy in Singapore.
+I study a BA in public administration with specialty in project management, HR and executive management on the side.
+My work experience includes personel management, recruitment, training, being chairman of boards etc.

 ## Writing for Action